-We’re pleased to be hosting our 5th Annual Museums Funding Fair giving museums and arts professionals the opportunity to meet various funding organisations face-to-face.
+There’s two weeks to go until our 5th Annual Museums Funding Fair giving museums and arts professionals the opportunity to meet various funding organisations face-to-face.

 Due to the success of last year we are pleased to also have a number of national museums in attendance to discuss potential partnership projects and loans.

-The fair will also include a variety of workshops from the some of the organisations above and there will also be a workshop looking at how to write successful funding bids.
+The fair will also include a programme of workshops from the some of the organisations above and there will also be a workshop looking at how to write successful funding bids.

 Organisations that will be present are:

 - Arts Council England

 - Association of Independent Museums

 - British Museum

 - Curious Minds

 To book a place please visit our eventbrite page.